wedding party cheers on the bride and groom during grand entrance at wedding reception in Vail CO

 Ceremony

 Most of the ceremonies that I photograph take place outdoors because we live in a beautiful state.
-If the ceremony is inside a church, I know that I’ll be limited on where I can stand so I make a plan and go from there.
+If the ceremony is inside a church, I know that I’ll be limited on places to stand so I make a plan ahead of the ceremony.

-Other than the processional, first kiss, and recessional, I’m moving around looking for different camera angles.
+Other than processional, first kiss, and recessional, I’m moving around looking for different camera angles.
 I’m always respectful of family sitting in the front, trying not to block their view.
-I love capturing the family’s reaction to the couple so I often stand behind the gazebo or altar and wait to capture smiles or tears.
-Other times I’ve witnessed the flower girls crying.
-I keep my eyes open to everyone because I never know who will get emotional.
+I love capturing the crowd’s reaction so I always try to get close to the couple while they’re getting married.

 Family Portraits

-I usually photograph the family with the bride and groom together at the same spot where they got married at the altar or gazebo unless the light is really bad (blinding the people).
-If I find a better view of the mountains than I’ll take some portraits there as well but It all depends on what the light is doing, washing out the mountains, etc.
+I usually photograph the family with the bride and groom together at the same spot where they got married at the altar or gazebo unless the light is really bad (harsh light).
+If I find a better view of the mountains than I’ll take some portraits there as well if the light is good.

 This is the only time of the day that I’ll stage people for photographs.
 It’s important that I move quickly but thoroughly.
 I have a list that was planned ahead of time to make things go smoothly.
 Sometimes I’ll have the maid of honor or best man help gather anyone that’s missing.
 Each group of portraits takes 3-5 minutes.
 I start with the biggest group first and work my down to the couple.